Learning in Stackelberg Games with Non-myopic Agents: Introduction

-SSGs~\cite{conitzer2006computing,tambe2011security} have been well-studied in recent literature, with regret and query complexity bounds derived for both online and offline learning \citep{blum2014,balcan2015commitment,peng2019learning,XuTJ16}.
-We improve the state-of-the-art here for regret and query complexity (see \Cref{ssec:ssg-comparison}).
-Several works in security games have explored the aspect robustness, modeling noisy best responses via behavioral assumptions \citep{HaghtalabFNSPT16,pita2012robust}.
-The resulting algorithms, however, are not robust to the adversarial perturbations needed by our framework.
+Stackelberg Security games~\citep{conitzer2006computing,tambe2011security} have been well-studied in recent literature.
+In particular, regret and query complexity bounds have been given for online and offline learning \citep{blum2014,balcan2015commitment,XuTJ16,blum2017learning,peng2019learning}.
+We improve over the state-of-the-art query complexity results for security games (see \Cref{ssec:ssg-comparison} for details).
+Since SSGs often model interaction between long-lived institutions and adversaries aiming for short-term profit, our asymmetric discounting assumption is natural for this setting.
+Several works in security games have explored robustness to noisy best responses \citep{HaghtalabFNSPT16,pita2012robust} using behavioral assumptions that model the noise.
+The resulting algorithms are adversarially robust as needed by our framework. \cite{nguyen2019tackling} treated a distinct Bayesian model of non-myopia using mixed integer linear programming.